Newbies think that you can’t profit from trading sports unless you’ve got prior knowledge of things like horses form.

 Knowing plenty about the sport you trade is good, vital even.
 You must know the rules and characteristics that contribute to any given situation – cold traders will know this.
 They may even focus on them heavily at times.
 However, there’s a distinct difference between understanding how the handicapping system works and knowing how many races Redrum won last week!

 Cold traders win by reacting and assessing the flow of money and market behaviour as it evolves, clipping little bits of value for themselves in the process.
-Occasionally it’s far more, depending on market indication.
+Occasionally it’s far more, depending on the market indication.

 Those who trade the Betfair markets cold like specific information, numbers, data, facts and to spot changes fast.
 When you compare this to reading a horses form, you can quickly see some of the problems.
 I mean, how is a going stick, short-head or length an accurate metric?